 The way new graduates are selected varies by quite a bit from company to company.
-As I mentioned, some just hire in bulk, presuably looking at grades, how smart the candidate seems, or just using some form of gut feel (which may be quite biased!).
+As I mentioned, some just hire in bulk, presumably looking at grades, how smart the candidate seems, or just using some form of gut feel (which may be quite biased!).
 Other companies look for positive signs of specific skills: portfolios of work, coding challenges, and so on.

 In general, I expect a new college grad to have some understanding of software engineering concepts like memory management, threading, Object-Oriented programming, and so on.
-They also need to be able to write some code to get work done, but not necessarily in Swift or Objective-C. Ideally they also know some of the concepts of source control and pull reuqests.
+They also need to be able to write some code to get work done, but not necessarily in Swift or Objective-C. Ideally they also know some of the concepts of source control and pull requests.

 New graduates should have: